 Jan has been practicing yoga since 2006 and teaching since 2010.
 She feels that Yoga continues to provide her with the tools to handle the “Rollercoaster” of life and is passionate about sharing the teachings of yoga with her students.
 Jan completed the Ayurveda Yoga Teacher Training with Sara Tomlinson, her yoga teacher training at Naturally Yoga, and a certification in Restorative Yoga from Masala Yoga.
 She began practicing Anusara Yoga and finds that the combination of alignment and spirituality are perfect for her mind and body.
 Jan has studied with many wonderful teachers, Sheryl Edsall, Chaya Spencer, Elizabeth Doberneck, Todd Norian and Desiree Rumbaugh and has completed two Anusara Immersions.

 Whitney has been a “student” of movement for decades.
-She was a professional dancer and in 1991 found Pilates, doing it through two pregnancies and recovery from a surgery.
-She was certified by Romana Kryzanowksa, and has been teaching since 2000.
-She understands that Pilates is a tool that can increase any athlete’s performance and longevity.
+She was a professional dancer and in 1991 found Pilates, doing it through two pregnancies and recovery from surgeries.
+She was certified by Romana Kryzanowksa, and has been teaching Pilates since 2000.
+In 2021, Whitney added to her certifications and is now teaching the GYROKINESIS® method at Shree Yoga.
+She understands that Pilates and the GYROKINESIS® method are tools that can increase any athlete’s performance and longevity.
 The clients benefit from her focus on how you do an activity, not on what you are doing.
-She continues to study Pilates, Yoga, Gyrotonics, Alexander Technique; and in her spare time she Roller Blades, Hikes, and keeps up with teenagers and a pit bull.
-Beyond the Romana’s Pilates Certification, Whitney has received special training from: Westside Dance Physical Therapy’s (Marika Molnar) Certificate in Dance Rehabilitation Training and Pink Ribbon Program’s Post Operative Workout Recovery Certificate.
-Visit her website: http://essentialmovementnj.com
+She continues to study Pilates, Yoga, the GYROTONIC® method, and Alexander Technique; in her spare time she Roller Blades, and Hikes.
+Whitney has received special training from: Westside Dance Physical Therapy’s (Marika Molnar) Certificate in Dance Rehabilitation Training and Pink Ribbon Program’s Post Operative Workout Recovery Certificate.
+Visit her website: Visit her website.